joseamoroso/eks-blueprints-cdk-infra/README.md

 cdk deploy --all --require-approval never --method direct
 ```

-1. Get ArgoCD secret for console access
+3. Get ArgoCD secret for console access

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

-1. Copy and store the password, as we will need it later
+4. Copy and store the password, as we will need it later
-2. Forward traffic internally to expose ArgoCD on the local system
+5. Forward traffic internally to expose ArgoCD on the local system

 ```bash
 kubectl port-forward service/blueprints-addon-argocd-server -n argocd 8080:443
 ```

-1. In a browser, navigate to `http://localhost:8080`, you will see a screen the following one:
+6. In a browser, navigate to `http://localhost:8080`, you will see a screen the following one:

 ![argocd](./assets/argocd.png)

 By default the username is `admin` and password is the value stored in [step 3](https://www.notion.so/Desplegando-apps-con-EKS-blueprints-y-GitOps-f5861cc6e29741ebaa4b13ac81bc7438?pvs=21)

-1. You should be redirected to ArgoCD dashboard:
+7. You should be redirected to ArgoCD dashboard:

 ![argocd-dashboard](./assets/argocd-dashboard.png)

-1. Now you can add any change to `eks-blueprints-workloads-charts` or `eks-blueprints-add-ons` and you’ll see these changes being managed by ArgoCD.
+8. Now you can add any change to `eks-blueprints-workloads-charts` or `eks-blueprints-add-ons` and you’ll see these changes being managed by ArgoCD.
-2. Test the application in working.
-First add the record set:
+Test the application in working.
+(OPTIONAL) Add a record set for the ingress in the demo app:

 ```bash
 HOSTED_ZONE_ID="Z012345ABCDEF"